mceSystems/javascript/README.md

   <a name="references--prefer-const"></a><a name="2.1"></a>
   - [2.1](#references--prefer-const) Use `const` for all of your references; avoid using `var`. eslint: [`prefer-const`](http://eslint.org/docs/rules/prefer-const.html), [`no-const-assign`](http://eslint.org/docs/rules/no-const-assign.html)

     > Why?
-This ensures that you can't reassign your references, which can lead to bugs and difficult to comprehend code.
+This ensures that you can"t reassign your references, which can lead to bugs and difficult to comprehend code.

     ```javascript
     // bad